 The first thing to consider is: do you want to move back home if you were Cabin Crew overseas (or stay at home if you are flying in your home country) or do you want to live abroad elsewhere?

-Personally I wanted to experience living in Australia for a year, so after working as cabin crew in The Middle East I moved to Australia on a Working Holiday Visa (WHV).
-I chose Australia because I had been there many times on holiday and layovers so I knew I loved their laidback lifestyle, good weather, friendly people and beautiful nature.
+Personally I wanted to experience living in Australia for a year, so after working as cabin crew in The Middle East I moved to Australia.
+I wanted to live in Australia because I had been there many times on holiday and layovers so I knew I loved their laidback lifestyle, good weather, friendly people and beautiful nature.
 Plus, the wages are epic in Australia so this draws many people here.

 Unless you really have a draw to go back home, at least consider relocating to another country.
 If you’re going back home for family reasons of course that’s different.
 But if you just don’t want to fly any more, why not think about moving abroad somewhere new?
 Even though you’ll be working you can still get to travel and explore your new country in your spare time!
 Plus of course you’ll make friends!